Imagined conversations, daily. Stories on Sunday.

 And now he was dead drunk.

 I was on the road by 5.
 I took the new SUV; it was as big as a boat.
 I figured for this task it would serve me well.
 I drove straight but it was a long way to Boston from my home in Philadelphia.
 I had a long time to remember many of the things about my father that I would have preferred to forget.
 The times that he went away.
 The times he left me alone, just a twenty dollar bill on the counter in the kitchen and a note telling me he’d be back soon – I should just go to school and order pizza.
-But then he’d be gone for weeks and the money would run out and I’d be eating anything that moved.
+But then he’d be gone for weeks and the money would run out and I’d be eating anything that didn’t move.

 By the time I reached the bar it was almost dark and there was a crowd.
 There was an “e” in the Full Moon’s Grille.
 Tricky.
 There were men in jeans and down vests with knit hats.
 Older men in heavy suits with ties askew.
 Women with hard faces and long cigarettes.
 There were shiny foil shamrocks on the walls and mugs of green beer on the bar.
 Already the air was full of the oversweet and slightly rancid smell of spilled beer.
 Many in the crowd were wearing green paper hats.
 The forced hilarity of St Patrick’s Day.

 I was wearing a camel’s hair overcoat and my usual dark lawyer suit.
 I did not fit in.
 I was used to that.

 As I pushed to the bar, a middle aged woman with pockmarks and a chin that protruded from the plane of her face by a good inch and a half, grabbed me around my neck and gave me a kiss so full with lipstick it was as if I had been stamped rather than greeted.